Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/noble-flood/rules/_index.md

 Create a deck of **Cards** and a deck of **Contracts**.
 Assign anyone to be the Dealer.

 You _can_ print only the contracts and use a standard deck of cards.
-For the purposes of this game, the Ace is considered both the highest card ("above king") and lowest card ("below 2").
+Only use the numbers 1 to 10, not the face cards.
+For the purposes of this game, the Ace is considered the lowest card (a "1").

 {{% /rules-block %}}

 {{% rules-block id="objective" heading="Objective" icon="objective" icontint="red" %}}

 The game ends when the **deck of contracts is empty**.
+(There are too few contracts left to setup the round.)

-Players sum the scores on all their contracts: **highest score wins!**
+Players sum the scores on all their contracts.
+A faceup contract scores its _plus points_; a facedown contract score its _minus points_. **Highest score wins!**

 {{% /rules-block %}}